 Further, loving orphans well actually reduces many social ills that exist in our societies today specifically because orphans are NOT loved well as a rule.
 Neglecting orphans or providing orphans substandard care is directly correlated to higher incidences of crime, unemployment, homelessness, human trafficking, and suicide.

-Despite these truths, over 168 million orphans and at-risk, vulnerable children live all around us in our world today.
+Despite these truths, over 168 million orphans and vulnerable children live all around us in our world today.
 And most of these children are not loved well, let alone with excellence and best practices, as God loves them.

 That is why we do what we do.